 Altisource Asset Management Corporation ("we," "our," "us," or the "Company") was incorporated in the U.S. Virgin Islands ("USVI") on March 15, 2012 (our "inception") and commenced operations on December 21, 2012.
-We have been a registered investment adviser under Section 203(c) of the Investment Advisers Act of 1940 since October 2013.

 Our primary client has been Front Yard Residential Corporation ("Front Yard"), a public real estate investment trust ("REIT") focused on acquiring and managing quality, affordable single-family rental ("SFR") properties throughout the United States.
-All of our revenue for prior periods presented was generated through our asset management agreements with Front Yard.
+All of our revenue for periods in fiscal year 2020 was generated through our asset management agreements with Front Yard.